The Orphan of Zhao: Translations and adaptations

 In 1756, the Irish playwright Arthur Murphy wrote his The Orphan of China.
-He stated that he had been attracted by Premare's play, but his play even more resembles Voltaire's L'Orphelin de la Chine.
-Murphy's Orphan of China was first performed in April 1759 and became highly successful in England.
-In his 1759 edition, Murphy criticized Voltaire for adding a theme of love—which he thought was unsuitable in this play—and for having a "scantiness of interesting business".
-He also reasserted the story of revenge, which was omitted in Voltaire's play.
-In Murphy's adaptation, the virtuous people killed the leader of the Tartars.
+He stated that he had been attracted by Prémare's work, but his play resembles Voltaire's L'Orphelin de la Chine more.
+His play was first performed in April 1759 and was highly successful in England.
+In his 1759 edition, Murphy criticized Voltaire for adding a theme of love, which he thought was unsuitable, and for having a "scantiness of interesting business".
+Murphy reasserted the story of revenge, which was omitted in Voltaire's play.
+In Murphy's play, the virtuous people killed the leader of the Tartars.
 Although different, his play approached the original Chinese play closer than any other European adaption of the time.
-The Orphan of China was well received in the literary circles of London.
-In 1767, Murphy's play was brought to the United States, where it was first performed at the Southwark Theater in Philadelphia.
+It was well received in the literary circles of London.
+In 1767, it was brought to the United States, where it was first performed at the Southwark Theatre in Philadelphia.

 In 1834, Stanislas Julien made the first complete translation of The Orphan of Zhao, which was from the Chinese original into French, including both the dialogue and the songs.

-The 2010 film Sacrifice directed by Chen Kaige is based on the historical Chinese play.
+The 2010 film Sacrifice directed by Chen Kaige is based on the Chinese play.

-In 2012 James Fenton adapted The Orphan of Zhao for the Royal Shakespeare Company production, directed by Gregory Doran in the Swan Theatre, Stratford-upon-Avon.
+James Fenton adapted the Chinese play for a Royal Shakespeare Company production directed by Gregory Doran and played in the Swan Theatre, Stratford-upon-Avon, in 2012 and 2013.
 Fenton wrote four additional songs for the play.